mre/mre.github.io.v3/content/2020/avif/index.md

 title = "Adding AVIF Support to my Blog" date = 2020-09-02 draft =true
+[extra]
+excerpt="""Did I mention that this website is fast?
+Oh yeah, I did.
+Multiple times.
+It's never fast enough, so today I go one step further by adding support for the new AVIF image format to the blog.
+The results were suprising.
+"""
 +++

 Did I mention that this website is fast?